Spinach is one of the most nutritious vegetables in the world.

 Spinach is also very adaptable, and people consume it in a variety of different ways, from soups and curries to raw salad leaves.

-This leafy green vegetable has a strong, flavorful taste, a slightly bitter aftertaste, and it can sometimes overpower milder flavors.
+This leafy green vegetable has a strong, flavorful taste, and a slightly bitter aftertaste, and it can sometimes overpower milder flavors.

 Here you will find the complete nutritional values for spinach per 100-gram serving (2).